-The LSA Course Guide now reflects if classes will be online, in-person, and hybrid class options.
+The LSA Course Guide now reflects if classes will be online, in-person, or hybrid.

-I am living in the dorms, when can I find up to date information?
+I am living in the dorms, where can I find up to date information?

-If I choose to be remote this Fall, is it possible to live on-campus for the Winter term?
+If I choose to be remote this Winter, is it possible to live on-campus?